poolifier/poolifier/README.md

 ## Usage

-You can implement a worker-threads worker in a simple way by extending the class ThreadWorker:
+You can implement a worker_threads worker in a simple way by extending the class ThreadWorker:

 ```js
 'use strict'